Get notified of page updates

 Multiple cancers

 • NCT04806724: Opening the Conversation Study.
-This study will look at a program designed to help young couples who are dealing with breast or gynecologic cancer cope with and communicate about cancer-related reproductive and sexual health concerns.
+This study looks at a program designed to help young couples who are dealing with breast or gynecologic cancer cope with and communicate about cancer-related reproductive and sexual health concerns.

 • NCT04049331: Testosterone Replacement in Male Cancer Survivors With Fatigue and Low Testosterone.
-The overall goal of this study is to evaluate the effect of a testosterone drug called Depo-Testosterone (testosterone cypionate), an FDA-approved drug for improving fatigue, sexual function, quality of life, body composition, muscle strength and physical activity in young cancer survivors who report fatigue and have low testosterone.
-This study is not open to men who have been diagnosed with hormone-related cancers, including or breast cancer.
+This study evaluates the effect of the testosterone drug Depo-Testosterone (testosterone cypionate), an FDA-approved drug for improving fatigue, sexual function, quality of life, body composition, muscle strength and physical activity in young cancer survivors who report fatigue and have low testosterone.
+This study does not enroll to men who have been diagnosed with hormone-related cancers, including or breast cancer.

 Breast cancer